ClickHouse/ClickHouse/docs/en/query_language/functions/date_time_functions.md

 Converts a date or date with time to a UInt8 number containing the ISO Week number.

-## week(date[,mode])
+## toWeek(date[,mode])
 This function returns the week number for date or datetime.
-The two-argument form of week() enables you to specify whether the week starts on Sunday or Monday and whether the return value should be in the range from 0 to 53 or from 1 to 53.
+The two-argument form of toWeek() enables you to specify whether the week starts on Sunday or Monday and whether the return value should be in the range from 0 to 53 or from 1 to 53.
 If the mode argument is omitted, the default mode is 0.
-`toISOWeek() `is a compatibility function that is equivalent to `week(date,3)`.
+`toISOWeek() `is a compatibility function that is equivalent to `toWeek(date,3)`.
 The following table describes how the mode argument works.

 | Mode | First day of week | Range |  Week 1 is the first week … |